giellatekno/fst-web-interface/api/README.md

 ## Installing

-Requires python version >= 3.10 (possibly 3.11?)
+Requires python version >= 3.11

-rewriting to support older python versions should not be too difficult, if necessary
+rewriting to support older python versions should not be _too_ difficult, if necessary (but probably using dockerized production environment, so should not be a problem)

 ```bash
 python -m venv .venv